 If you encounter any problems with online submission, please contact the Editorial Office via the details provided in the Contact section below.

-Regular Articles, review articles and notes should comprise the following sections, in this order: (1) title page, (2) synopsis and key words, (3) text, (4) references, (5) tables and figures, (6) appendices, supporting information, etc.
+All articles, should comprise the following sections, in this order: (1) title page (using the application form), (2) synopsis and key words, (3) text, (4) references, (5) tables and figures, (6) appendices, supporting information, etc.